 - Lapses by CHS shall be covered and discussed with society members

 - Rectifications done in the report shall be submitted in form ‘O’ to the sub-registrar by discussing with the MC.

 - Expenditure of CHS has to be discussed with the Managing Committee as well as members of the society.

-- All surplus should be shared with members or taken as investment under reserve fund.
+- All surplus should be shared with members or taken as an investment under the reserve fund.

 - MC to discuss on Annual Reports of the Management Committee, financial statements.

-- MC should discuss on the auditor report, audit rectification report and the final budget.
+- MC should discuss the auditor report, audit rectification report, and the final budget.

 Minutes of the meeting –

-- If there is any special decisions to be taken/upcoming projects, it should be discussed in meeting with GB approval.
+- If there are any special decisions to be taken/upcoming projects, they should be discussed in the meeting with GB approval.